 -

-- Riding the wave: "Leaning into what's bleeding edge let's you catch the wave and benefit from the change," he argued.
-"Anyone is welcome to let a wave go.
+for the industry to ride.
+"Leaning into new opportunities lets you catch the wave and benefit from the change," he argued.
+"Anyone can let a wave go.
 But the folks who lean in tend to thrive."